jdowson/crm_di_contacts/README.markdown

 >  HTTP:
 >    `https://jdowson@github.com/jdowson/crm_di_core.git`

+The plugin needs a number of image files which need to be available in the application's `public` folder.
+These can be copied manually from the plugin's `public` folder, or installed automatically by running:

+>  `rake crm:di_core:setup`

 The database migration is currently under development, however the plugin does create a rake task:

 >  `rake db:migrate:di_core`